appsmithorg/appsmith-docs/website/docs/reference/widgets/text.md

 To display dynamic text that changes based on user interactions or data from external sources, you can use binding values to connect different widgets and their properties.

-For example, if you have a table widget with a list of tasks, and you want to display the details of the currently selected task in a text widget, you can use a binding like this:
+For example, if you have a Table widget with a list of tasks, and you want to display the details of the currently selected task in a Text widget:

 ```js
 {{Table1.selectedRow.task}}